SMART Recovery Training for Volunteers

 Join Dan and our world-wide team of volunteers in the quest to help people learn to help themselves.
 In doing so, you’ll not only be helping others “Discover the Power of Choice” … you’ll also experience the enduring, rewarding satisfaction that comes with being of service to others as a SMART Recovery volunteer!

-Jim Braastad is the Training Program Manager/Coordinator for SMART Recovery.
-He has been with SMART Recovery since 2009.
-He came to SMART Recovery because AA was not a good fit for him.
-Jim has served in many volunteer roles including Message Board Volunteer on SMART Recovery Online (SROL), Message Board liaison for SROL and has been a part of the online training team since 2009.
-Jim is now the Online Training Program Manager/Coordinator.
-Jim believes in SMART Recovery’s focus on empowering people to “Discover the Power of Choice”.
-He hopes that as you move forward with your plans to help people help themselves, that you find time spent volunteering with SMART Recovery to be richly rewarding.
+Jim Braastad is the Training Program Manager/Training Coordinator for SMART Recovery.
+Jim has been with SMART since 2009 and has served in many volunteer roles over the years, including as a Message Board Volunteer and the Message Board Volunteers Liaison on SMART Recovery Online (SROL).
+He's been part of the online training team since being first recruited in 2009.
+Jim believes in SMART Recovery’s focus of helping people to help themselves to “Discover the Power of Choice”.
+As you move forward with your plans, Jim hopes you find your time spent volunteering with SMART Recovery to be as rewarding as he has.

 Katie Mackey is the E-Learning Coordinator at SMART Recovery.
 She began at SMART Recovery in 2018.
 She has fantastic technological skills along with a passion for helping others.
 Katie is a vital part of the National Office team and also works with SMART Recovery International where her work has been praised.
 Katie has seen how addiction can impact individuals and their families personally.
 Katie believes strongly that the training program offers the skills and information for a facilitator to be effective in meetings, but also for an individual to make everyday choices whether they are in recovery or not.